-Retail merchants deal directly with end consumers or retailers.
+Retail Merchants deal directly with end consumers or retailers.
 They sell commodities to businesses.
-Businessmen who own shops, boutiques, and markets are retail merchants.
+Business-people who own shops, boutiques, and markets are retail merchants.
 Retailers may opt to buy large quantities of products and resell their products for a smaller quantity to end consumers.

-Mobile merchants are on-the-go merchants who have U.S. Bankcard services, Inc. credit card processing equipment anywhere.
+Mobile Merchants are on-the-go merchants who have U.S. Bankcard Services, Inc. credit card processing equipment that can travel with them.
 This is possible due to wireless coverage, allowing mobile merchants to conduct businesses at trade shows, conventions, and swap meets.

-Mail-Order/Telephone merchants are those who provide services through mail or telephone orders.
-Though transactions are conducted in a less-than-ideal-situation, business is still possible through the help of U.S. Bankcard services, Inc. Information can be keyed in through a U.S. Bankcard services, Inc. credit card processing machine or through a virtual terminal where the credit card information is entered through a secure socket of the gateway provider.
+Mail-Order/Telephone Merchants provide products or services through mail or telephone orders.
+Although they cannot run transactions physically, business is still possible with the help of U.S. Bankcard Services, Inc. Card information can be keyed in through a U.S. Bankcard Services, Inc. credit card processing machine or through a virtual terminal where the credit card information is entered through a secure gateway provider.

-Additionally, online merchants conduct businesses over the internet.
+Additionally, Online Merchants conduct businesses over the internet.
 With the advent of online shopping, online merchants abound nowadays.
-Transaction is done via the internet through U.S. Bankcard services, Inc. E-commerce packages that allow for real-time credit card processing.
-This includes a transaction gateway and shopping cart software for online merchants.
+Transactions are done via the internet through U.S. Bankcard Services, Inc. E-commerce packages that allow for real-time credit card processing.
+This includes a transaction gateway for online merchants.